 2. H-E-B employees are now eligible for stock options

-Texans would absolutely lose their minds if the comapny is ever publicly traded, but given that it’s been a family owned company for over 100 years, that’s not likely to happen anytime soon.
-However, in November last year, the company announced that it would be granting stock to 55,000 H-E-B employees, and that employees could eventually own up to 15 percent of the company.
+Texans would absolutely lose their minds if the company is ever publicly traded, but given that it's been a family-owned company for over 100 years, that's not likely to happen anytime soon.
+However, in November last year, the company announced that it would be granting stock to 55,000 H-E-B employees and that employees could eventually own up to 15 percent of the company.

 1. You could do all your shopping with only H-E-B brands

 If you add all the Hill Country Fare, H-E-B Organics and Central Market brands available at H-E-B stores, it equals somewhere in the range of 1,000 different products.
-Chances are you wouldn’t even need to venture toward the higher priced national brands to fill your shopping cart.
+From fresh tortillas to ice cream and housewares, there's plenty to choose from.
+Chances are you wouldn't even need to venture toward the higher priced national brands to fill your shopping cart.